funatsufumiya/git-lfs-php-server/README.md

 A simple PHP server to serve Git LFS requests.

 - No DBs are needed.
 Just using local file system.
+- No extensions or libralies are needed.
+Minimal and plain PHP.
-- Minimal implementation, in order to use on traditional apache-like (non-root or not VPS) PHP web server.
+- Created for traditional apache-like (non-root or not VPS) PHP web server.

 ## WARNING